-PROFESSIONALISM Professionalism is one of CMED's seven overarching competencies and a required technical standard for matriculation, promotion, and graduation.
+PROFESSIONALISM Professionalism is one of the College of Medicine's seven overarching competencies and a required technical standard for matriculation, promotion, and graduation.
 Objectives related to professionalism are integrated throughout the curriculum.
 When lapses of professional behavior occur, the College of Medicine's policy on Professionalism describes the process for review, remediation, and potential resultant disciplinary action: Professionalism Policy.